 - Neither bikes nor skateboards are allowed on the trail system

-Please stay safe and do your part to control the spread.
+Please stay safe and do your part to control the spread of COVID and influenza.

 What are the Nature Center hours?

 The Nature Center is open 8:00 AM to 4:00 PM Tuesday – Friday and 10:00 AM to 3:30 PM. on Saturday.
 The Nature Center is closed on major Holidays.

 Is there a fee to enter the Nature Center or to utilize the trails?

-No. There is not an entrance fee to enter the Nature Center or to use the trails.
-Donations are very much appreciated and used to help maintain trails and enhance the Nature Center.
+No. There is no entrance fee to enter the Nature Center building or to use the trails.
+Donations are very much appreciated and needed to help maintain trails and enhance the Nature Center.

-Do you rent out the Nature Center and Pavilion for meetings or parties?
+Do you rent out the Nature Center building and Pavilion for meetings or parties?

 Yes.
-The Nature Center can be rented out for various events such as company/organization meetings, holiday parties, family reunions, birthday parties, bridal and baby showers.
+The Nature Center building can be rented out for various events such as company/organization meetings, holiday parties, family reunions, birthday parties, along with bridal and baby showers.
 A full kitchen is available and we can accommodate up to 150 people.
-(Note: Due to the pandemic, we are still limiting the capacity to 30 people.)
-The Pavilion is available for rent May through the end of September.
-For more information and availability, please call 1000 Islands at 920-766-4733 or email at email@example.com
+The Pavilion is available for rent from May through the end of September.
+For more information and availability, please call the Nature Center building at 920-766-4733 or email at email@example.com

 How can I become a volunteer?

 To become a volunteer at 1000 Islands you must first complete an application form and go through a background check.
 1000 Islands also welcomes anyone who needs to complete community service hours.
 Call the Nature Center’s Director at 920-759-5673 for more information and to see if you could complete your community service hours at 1000 Islands.

 Do you rent snowshoes or cross-country skis?

 We only have snowshoes available to rent out.
 They can be rented and used on our trails or they can be taken off-site for a weekend.
 We only have the traditional snowshoes with a hardwood frame.
 Youth and adult sizes are available.

 What are the 1000 Islands trial hours?